 The Session Description Protocol (SDP) Extensions do not require the preceding algorithms to be used; other key generation and encryption algorithms can be used.
-However, if interoperability with RTC API clients is required, DES must be used for encryption.
+However, if interoperability with RTC API clients is required, DES has to be used for encryption.